 The Yarra Valley is an Australian wine region located east of Melbourne, Victoria.
 It is approximately 65 km from Melbourne and takes about 1 hour depending on the traffic to drive from Melbourne to Yarra Valley.
 This region has a cool climate that is best known for producing Pinot Noir, Chardonnay, and Sparkling wine.
 There are over 70 wineries in the Yarra Valley today which makes it a major tourist destination and local’s favorite getaway spot for wine tasting.

 The Dandenong ranges are where you would go to escape the busy city life and into the hidden mountain delights.
 Perfect place to explore lush fern glades, towering forests in the National Parks, cool-climate public gardens, well-marked walking tracks, and eclectic little villages along the way for you to wander and explore.
 This is where you can experience the tranquility of fresh country air, get lost and find yourself among the serene nature.

-There is always something to do in Yarra Valley and the Dandenong ranges no matter the season including tons of festivals throughout the year ( such as Opera festivals, Arts festivals, Food festivals, or sporting events) and that’s why it has become all year-round tourist destination now than just a summer stop for sampling wines and tasting cheese.
-It is surrounded by mountains, forests, vineyards, and rolling hills dotted with wineries, cellar doors, fruit, cherry, and berry farms.
+There is always something to do in Yarra Valley and the Dandenong ranges no matter the season including tons of festivals throughout the year ( such as Opera festivals, Arts festivals, Food festivals, or sporting events) and that’s why it has become an all-year-round tourist destination now than just a summer stop for sampling wines and tasting cheese.
+It is surrounded by mountains, forests, vineyards, and rolling hills dotted with wineries, cellar doors, and fruit, cherry, and berry farms.

 Yarra Valley itinerary and Dandenong Ranges